Permuting the roots of univariate polynomials whose coefficients depend on parameters: Proofs for Problem 1

 \subsubsection{Trinomials of type (2)}

-As we have seen in Corollary \ref{cor:reduction}, we can restrict to two types of trinomials while proving Theorem \ref{thm:trinomials}, namely trinomials of type (1) or (2).
-In this subsection, we prove the theorem for type (2) trinomials.
-Let $\vp(x,t)=(t^a+t^b)+x$ with integers $a<b$.
-In this case, $N=1$ and $B_1^*=\pi_1(\C^*)$.
-Additionally, we have $d=\vt=1$.
+As we have seen in Corollary \ref{cor:reduction}, we can restrict ourselves to two types of trinomials when proving Theorem \ref{thm:trinomials}, namely trinomials of type (1) or (2).
+In this subsection, we prove the theorem for trinomials of type (2).
+Let $\vp(x,y)=(y^a+y^b)+x$ with integers $a < b$.
+In this case, $N=1$ and $B_1^\star = \pi_1(\cC)$.
+Additionally, we have $d = \vt = 1$.